-Speech and What Archive has participated in events and exhibitions including, ‘Paola Pivi’s GRRR JAMMING SQUEEK presents A Constructed World’, Sculpture International Rotterdam 2011; ‘Speakeasy Medicine Show’, Biennale de Belleville 2010, ‘Speech and What Archive, Melbourne Flottante’, Y3K Gallery, Melbourne 2010, ‘Explaining contemporary art to live eels #6’, Villa Arson, Nice 2010.
+Speech and What Archive participated in events and exhibitions including, ‘Based on a true story’, Ian Potter Museum of Art, The University of Melbourne, 2012 ; ‘What the monkey says no one pays attention to’, TCB Gallery, Melbourne, 2012; ‘A Floating Conversation’, performance realised for the launch of the book ‘Speech Objects’, Cneai, Paris, 2012; ‘A Love Medicine Show’, Café Pompier, for Evento, Bordeaux, 2011; ‘Avant Spectacle, a Micro Medicine Show’, Centre d’art contemporain de la Ferme de Buisson, 2010; ‘Paola Pivi’s GRRR JAMMING SQUEEK presents A Constructed World Medicine Show’, Sculpture International Rotterdam, 2011; ‘Speakeasy Medicine Show’, Biennale de Belleville, 2010; ‘Speech and What Archive, Melbourne Flottante’, Y3K gallery, Melbourne, 2010; ‘Explaining contemporary art to live eels #6’, Villa Arson, Nice 2010.

-For three years the group SWA has worked around the question what we can and cannot say, and by doing this questions the group as a collective decision-making body.
-The Paper Room is the paper trace and trail from various organized workshops worldwide and has become the support of conversations and micro events.
-It is not in itself a work but material space for research defined without apparent hierarchies.
-This is an activated area to invest in.
-It becomes the structure for new interventions and is constituted as a living archive which interacts with additional elements as the work progresses.
-The space is thus re-played or replaced as new materials are added to those already there.
-At the heart of it, we question modes of the appearance and dissemination of knowledge and transmission, the original, the re-make and re-see and re-interpret.
+For more than four years the group worked around notions about what can and cannot be said, and by doing this questioned the group as a collective decision-making body.
+The Speech and What Archive Paper Room is the paper trace and trail from various organized workshops worldwide and was the support for conversations and micro events.
+Not only a work but a material space for research defined without apparent hierarchies.
+It became the structure for interventions and was constituted as a living archive that interacted with additional elements as the work progressed.
+The space was thus re-played or replaced as new materials were added to those already there.
+At the heart of it, the project questioned modes of the appearance and dissemination of knowledge and transmission, the original, the re-make and re-see and re-interpret.

 Webdesign and WordPress theme by Guillaume Pavageau 2011